We are sailing! We have many changes to share with you!

 Guest Experience during COVID-19 Restrictions:

 - Dockside– Boarding Lines will be physically distanced appropriately.
-When we get into Zone Seating, they will by segmented by zones on the dock.
+When you check in you will get a Zone Assignment, then you will line up in the correct boarding line.
 We will be boarding and disembarking in an order and that will facilitate safety and 6-foot distancing.

-- You will still check-in at the dock office to make sure you have your QR code ready for scanning before you go aboard.
+- You will still check-in at the dock office.
 They will direct you where to stand in the boarding queue.

 - If you have not purchased tickets ahead of time, customer service will be able to sell you a ticket if available for the size of your group.